Back to Blog

 Best for: Large Australian enterprises where Microsoft AI strategy needs to be integrated with broader business transformation, governance, and regulatory compliance.

 Deloitte has significant Microsoft AI practices across Australian cities.
-They bring industry depth, particularly in financial services and government, and their strength is connecting Microsoft AI to broader business outcomes at enterprise scale.
+They bring industry depth, particularly in financial services and government, and their strength lies in connecting Microsoft AI to broader business outcomes at enterprise scale.

 What they do well: